This site may contain affiliated links. Please see my disclosure to satisfy your curiosity.

 I still remember the red sheen of blood that covered their tiny furry faces.
 It was a magical, yet bloody, moment.

-If I had let my doubts consume me, I never would have traveled to South Africa.
+If I had let my novice international traveler doubts consume me, I never would have traveled to South Africa.

 I would be a lesser human for it.

-That trip continues to be a reminder that only the brave are rewarded.
+The memories of this trip continue to be a vigilant reminder that only the brave are rewarded.

-Perhaps, that was what the baby cheetah was displaying in its first meat meal, it takes courage to try something new.
-But if you are brave and at least try, you may be rewarded with a new destiny.
+Perhaps, that was what the baby cheetah was displaying in its first meat meal.
+It takes courage to try something new.
+But if I am brave and at least try, I may be rewarded with a new destiny.